LINBIT/virter/README.md

 Virter is good for starting and cloning `cloud-init` based VMs. `virsh` is useful for more detailed libvirt management.
 They work well together.

+### `virt-install`

+`virt-install` is built for the images that use conventional installers.
+Virter uses `cloud-init`, making it simpler to use and quicker to start a fresh VM.

 ### Running VMs in AWS/GCP/OpenNebula

 Virter is local to a single host making snapshot/restore/clone operations very